geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 <!-- # What is it? -->

 <strong>File Content Finder</strong> is a desktop app for searching in file contents.
+It is a must have tool for the modern knowledge worker.

+Have you got heaps of documents in different formats?
+Did you ever want to search across all of them to find the rigth contract or research paper?
+<strong>File Content Finder</strong> has got you covered.
+It is the perfect tool for academics, educators, administrators, and other knowledge workers.

-Unlike most other search programs, which only search by file names, it can inspect the content of many popular documents and works in real time without indexing.
+Unlike most other search programs, which only search by file names, it can inspect the actual content of many popular documents and works in real time without indexing.

 <p class="image-gallery">